Supporting Wellbeing in Spiritual Leaders

 What are sessions like?

 At a basic level, sessions are a conversation between two humans.
-Within that shared space, there may be exploratory dialogue, invitations toward somatic (body-based and nervous system) awareness, and support for connecting with how you’re relating — physically, emotionally, or spiritually — to what you’re experiencing.
-Sometimes we might also explore the internal barriers between you and what you’re wanting to feel or experience, while honoring the important role those barriers have played in your life.
+We together explore what you’re wanting to explore.
+I might support you in slowing down your internal experience and supporting your increased awareness of what you’re connecting with inside, as well as how you’re relating to it — mentally, emotionally, physically, or spiritually.
+We might explore internal barriers between you and what you’re wanting to feel or experience in your life, while honoring the important role those barriers may have played in your life.

 Session Details